Aveglia/vAMPirus/docs/HelpDocumentation.md

     conda init

-Once you have have your Conda ready, you can execute the vAMPirus startup script to install Nextflow and build the vAMPirus conda environment.
+Once you have your Conda ready, you can execute the vAMPirus startup script to install Nextflow and build the vAMPirus conda environment.

 ## MacOS users